koyuspace/mastodon/README.md

 Just hit `docker build .` and wait.
 Prebuilt images are at `koyuawsmbrtn/mastodon` and already referenced in the `docker-compose.yml` file.
 Using Docker is the preferred less painful method to get a server up and running quickly.

+## Self-hosting

+Follow the instructions [from the wiki](https://wiki.koyu.space/docs/selfhost/) to successfully build and self-host your own instance.
+This wiki also includes instructions on how to set up a development environment for contributing to the software.

 ## Differences between glitch-soc, Mastodon and koyu.space